SCOPE: Sequential Causal Optimization of Process Interventions: Methodology

 \subsection{\textit{SCOPE}}

-Below, we explain how \textit{SCOPE} maximizes a KPI (for minimization, replace any $max$ with $min$).
-First, we outline the theory of backward induction.
-Next, we describe the integration of causal learners into this procedure.
+Below, we explain how \textit{SCOPE} maximizes a KPI (use $min$ instead of $max$ for minimization).
+First, we outline backward induction theory.
+Next, we describe how causal learners are integrated.
 Finally, we present the full \textit{SCOPE} algorithm.